tugberkugurlu/go-bloggy/web/posts/2020/2020-09-25_19-18-00_redis-cluster-benefits-of-sharding-and-how-it-works.md

 </p>

 <p>
 We can also see the same behavior even if we remove <code>coffee_shop_branch.status.1</code> and <code>coffee_shop_branch.status.4</code> from the list of keys.
-This is because the <code>MGET</code> can only succeed if all of the keys belong to same slot as the error message suggests.
+This is because the fact that <code>MGET</code> can only succeed if all of the keys belong to same slot as the error message suggests.
 </p>

 <p>